The Truth About Gut Parasites - Should I Be Worried?

 However, it is actually very common for parasite colonization to cause no symptoms at all - this is called asymptomatic carriage.
 We’ll talk more about the rates of asymptomatic parasitical carriage later in this article.

-How do I avoid picking up an intestinal parasite?
+How do I avoid picking up a gut parasite?

 Parasites are almost always picked up through a few common avenues: